SAP-samples/teched2023-DA271/exercises/ex2/README.md

 ### Create Text Node Dimension

 One of the new features in "external hierarchies with directories" is that node and leaves can belong to different dimensions.
-In the case of classical parent-child hierarchies like the one in 4VD_Employees, parent and child were always of the same dimension (i.e. each manager is also an employee).
+In the case of classical parent-child hierarchies like the one in 4VD_Employees, parent and child were always in the same dimension (i.e. each manager is also an employee).

 With the new hierarchy capability, more complex hierarchies like sales areas that contain cost centers and cost centers who contain employees can be modelled.
 In the simplest case, the other dimension is just a plain text node (i.e. just an ID and a description, possibly language-specific), not a full-fledged dimension with plenty of other attributes (like a sales area)

 During data import, a ProductHierarchyNodes table was imported.
 We'll update its semantics to become a dimension in its own right and tell the system which descriptions to draw for the nodes.
-Again, we could wrap the table in a view and do the changes there and in more productive scenarios, we'd highly suggest to add this additional level of abstraction, but as an exercise, it's totally enough to apply those changes directly on the table.
+Again, we could wrap the table in a view and do the changes there.
+In more productive scenarios, we'd highly suggest to add this additional level of abstraction, but for this eample we'll apply those changes directly on the table.

 -   Open table *ProductHierarchyNodes*
 -   Preview data